Rihanna Debuting Fall ’17 Fenty Puma Collection In Paris, New Shoes Drop March 9

 A post shared by badgalriri (@badgalriri) on

 “My SS17 collection is almost here!!
-Get the #FENTYXPUMA 1st round of shoes on March 9!!,” Rihanna began in the caption of her Instagram photo while giving a nod to the impending drop of her fall 2017 collection with the message, “See you soon, paRih.”
+Get the #FENTYXPUMA 1st round of shoes on March 9!!,” Rihanna began in the caption of her Instagram photo while giving a nod to the impending drop of her Fall 2017 collection with the message, “See you soon, paRih.”

 While Rihanna and Puma have remained tight-lipped regarding the price point and exact styles of shoes that will be dropping as a part of the collection’s pre-release on March 9, several photos of the alleged slides, heels, and sneakers that are expected to be included in the drop have already begun making the rounds on social media.